AseptSoft Core Documentation

 Color

-Visual color for highlighting on the P&ID
+Visual colour for highlighting on the P&ID

 Configuration Template